traumverloren/haute-codeture/haute-codeture.md

 ![inline](mqtt-table.jpg)

-^MQTT has pretty short specification.
+^MQTT has short and readable specification.

 ^ Simple verbs used to describe actions: